avera1988/Genome_Assembly_lecture/Doc/homework.md

 14. Send your tar.gz file to veraponcedeleon.1@osu.edu (The compressed file should size between 1.5 to 2 Mb).

-## The deadline to submit you homework is Friday 31 11:59 pm, all homeworks send it after this time will no be reviewed.
+## The deadline to submit you homework is Friday May 31 11:59 pm, all homeworks getting after this time will no be reviewed.